justino/slack_export_search/README.md

 This command takes a keyword arg.
 It will find all conversations that included that keyword.

+Right now the grep is dumb, it only finds case-insentive exact matches.

 Output will be in IRC style (see `IRC Style Example` below).

 # IRC Style Example